09 Mar What Is The Millennial Muslim Traveller Like?

 Millennial Muslims are more likely to spend money on businesses catering to them, but that means that the service must also be on point and fulfill the expectations.
 If a hotel provides for e.g. swimming and gym facilities for women and men separately, it is more likely that this will attract Muslim travelers to stay at their accommodation.

 Companies or brands need to understand when catering to Muslims that certain things are a must-have, while others fall under being an extra bonus.
-Young Muslim travelers are aged between 18-35, educated and cultured, who are transnationals and have most likely lived between two cultures.
+Aged between 18-35, young Muslim travellers are educated and cultured.
+They are transnationals and are most likely living between two cultures.
 We are travel enthusiasts who travel a lot and want to see and explore new places within the boundaries of their faith.

 It is important for us to document our trips by taking lots of photos and sharing them on social media.
 Smartphones are key to staying connected and finding information and using it for navigation.
 Free, easy wifi accessibility is a must.